KristhianX/essential-buttons-toolbar/README.md

 - **Go back:** Navigate back in history.
 - **Go forward:** Navigate forward in history.
 - **Reload:** Reloads the current page.
+- **Menu:** Opens an additional bar.
+This feature is provided to improve organization.
+Buttons in the menu can be customized on the settings page.
+- **Undo Close Tab:** Opens in a new tab the most recently closed tab by this add-on.
+Please note that, at the moment, it does not keep track of tabs closed by the browser or other add-ons.
+- **Settings:** Opens the settings page for this add-on in a new tab.

 **Other options include:**
 - **Toolbar height:** The number of pixels.
 The default value is set to 42px.